Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling

+In-plane magnetic field $B$ suppresses the nonlinearity of the $dV/dI-V$ curve, see Fig.~\ref{IVev} (b).
+The $dV/dI-V$ curve is only slightly non-linear at $B=3$~T. The $dV/dI$ resistance peak is even more sensitive to the in-plane magnetic field.
+The $dV/dI-V$ curve to both sides of the peak region is not affected by the field up to $0.75$~T, while the peak amplitude is twice smaller at this field.
+The central peak disappears completely at $\approx 1.5$~T.

+We check by independent measurement, that the niobium electrodes are in a superconducting state below $B=3.8$~T. Resistance at high voltages $eV>\Delta_{Nb}$ is insensitive to the magnetic field, so the field is well oriented to the 2D plane.
+For the measurements in zero field, see Figs.~\ref{IV} and \ref{IVev} (b), the magnetic field is well compensated which we check by reverting the solenoid polarity.

+To start the discussion, let us neglect for a while the central $dV/dI$ peak at low biases, e.g. by considering a $dV/dI-V$ curve above 0.88~K. In this case the curve demonstrates the standard behavior of the SIN junction, which can be well understood within the framework of BTK theory~\cite{tinkham}.

+In our experiment, see Figs.~\ref{IV},\ref{IVev}, the differential resistance $dV/dI$ at $eV<\Delta_{Nb}$ is increased with respect to the normal resistance of the junction, so the potential barrier (depletion region) is present at the SN interface~\cite{tinkham}.
+On the other hand, the conductivity is still finite at $eV<\Delta_{Nb}$.
+The finiteness is demonstrated not only by low absolute values of the junction resistance (20~$\mu$m junction is wide), but mostly by the clear visible suppression of the conductivity within the $dV/dI$ resistance peak at low biases.
+Finite conductance at voltages $eV<\Delta_{Nb}$ is only allowed because of Andreev reflection, since a single-particle tunneling is prohibited within the superconducting gap~\cite{tinkham}.

+The curves in Fig.~\ref{IV} are qualitatively similar.
+The difference in absolute values reflects the fact that the depletion region width varies for different junctions (a) and for different coolings (b).
+Andreev reflection is extremely sensitive to the potential barrier strength (i.e. depletion region width), because the Andreev process requires two-particle co-tunneling.~\cite{tinkham}

+It's worth mentioning, that the normal resistance of the junction is independent of the cooling.
+In the regime of normal transport the junction is not sensitive to a depletion region, which is demonstrated by strictly linear $dV/dI-V$ curves in high magnetic fields and by the Ohmic behavior of normal contacts.
+The same normal resistance at a single mesa edge indicates roughly similar short-range disorder (which defines the mobility) along the particular edge.
+We can estimate a single-particle transmission $Т$ to be about 0.3 from the value of the junction normal resistance and the junction width.

-Let us highlight the most important experimental result: a strong increase of the resistance at low bias indicates a suppression of the Andreev reflection within a narrow energy range.
-This suppression is very unusual, by contrast to widely observed Andreev reflection enhancement in different systems, see, e.g., Ref.~\onlinecite{beltram}.
+Let us highlight the most important experimental result: a strong increase of the resistance within 0.2~mV interval at low biases indicates a suppression of the Andreev reflection, and this behavior is universal for different junctions, samples, and coolings.

-Since the central $dV/dI$ peak is present for two different superconductor materials with clearly different S-2DEG interface properties, the disorder at the interface cannot be responsible for the quite universal $dV/dI$ behavior at low bias.
-We have to connect the observed $dV/dI$ peak with some 2DEG-related effect, which is substantiated by the flat NbN-2DEG-NbN Josephson curve at low currents.
-The only relevant~\cite{coulomb} energy scale in this case is the Rashba SO splitting~\cite{holmes} $\Delta_{SO}=\hbar^2 k_{SO}^2/2m \sim 0.1$~meV in the 2DEG spectrum, where $k_{SO}$ is defined as $\alpha m/\hbar^2$.
-In principle, strong Rashba-type SO coupling affects the Andreev reflection as predicted by calculation in Ref.~\onlinecite{inoue}.
-However, the effect is quite small, and Ref.~\onlinecite{inoue} does not predict any low energy physics~\cite{takane}.